Thomsons: History

+On 25 May 2026, the firm changed its name to Thomsons from Thomson Geer.
+The change was to reflect the evolution of the firm and position it to have a sharper identity and clearer role, with Thomsons being trusted by companies, governments and other institutions on important legal assignments where complexity, consequence and scrutiny converge.
+At the same time, Thomsons announced spinout TG Legal and Technology was to be now be known as Faculti Lawyers, which focusses on business-as-usual legal portfolios with the optimal use of technology.

+Thomson Geer

 Thomson Geer was formed on 31 March 2014 as a merger of two mid-tier Australian practices, Thomson Lawyers and Herbert Geer.
 The result was a firm with annual revenue in excess of $120 million, and the seventh largest firm in Australia by headcount.

 Thomsons Lawyers

 Thomsons Lawyers was an incarnation of a number of prominent boutique firms throughout Australia that merged.
 The firm's origins date back to 1885 when Hiram Wentworth Varley and Griffith Mostyn Evan began practice under the name of 'Varley & Evan'.
 In 1913 they were joined by Harry Thomson KC, and the name changed to 'Varley Evan & Thomson', the first of a succession of 'Thomson' firms, such as Thomsons Solicitors & Barristers, Thomson Simmons & Co and later, Thomson Playford.

 In 2006, Thomson Playford established a Sydney practice by merging with Cowley Hearne a North Sydney-based boutique founded in the 1960s.
 In 2008, Thomson Playford merged with Sydney CBD based boutique, Cutler, Hughes & Harris, becoming Thomson Playford Cutlers.
 Later that year, the firm controversially poached the entire Melbourne practice of national mid-tier firm, Dibbs Abbott Stillman.
 This prompted Dibbs Abbott Stillman to rename itself to Dibbs Barker.
 In 2010, the firm rebranded to Thomsons Lawyers.

 In 2011, Thomsons Lawyers expanded to Brisbane, with 10 partners and 51 professional and support staff defecting from DLA Phillips Fox to establish the Brisbane practice.

 Prior to the 2014 merger with Herbert Geer, Thomsons experienced significant growth since 2009, with revenue and average profit per partner, tripling.